Major

 Requirements for a Minor

 Students may complete a minor in Medieval Studies by taking at least 18 credits in medieval courses approved by the program director.
 At least three of the courses (9 credits) for the minor must be at the 3000 level or above.
 Coursework must reflect a multidisciplinary approach to Medieval Studies.
-Student coursework must thus include representation of at least three of the ten departments of the College of Arts & Sciences that include MSP affiliated faculty.
+Student coursework must thus include representation of at least three of the thirteen departments of the College of Arts & Sciences that offer MSP-approved coursework.

 These departments are: